 The most obvious effects of CBD oil should come in the form of symptom relief.
 Although research has yet to explore the full range of CBD’s utility, most people use CBD oil to manage symptoms related to:

 - Pain and inflammation

-But how effective is CBD oil at treating these conditions?
+But how effective is CBD oil for pain relief and other symptoms?
 Early studies and anecdotal reports are promising, but due to strict federal laws around cannabis, controlled clinical trials are lacking.
 So far, the safety profile of CBD appears to be very high, but it’s also important for consumers to take caution with potential drug interactions or products with questionable ingredients.